Data Pipelines

 Data Pipelines are designed to automate the process of data transfer from the source to the destination.
 They involve a series of steps, each of which applies a set of transformations on the data and passes the output to the next step.

-These pipelines are typically integrated into the data infrastructure of an organization and provide real-time processing and transformation of data.
+These pipelines are typically integrated into the data infrastructure of an organization and provide real-time or batch processing and transformation of data.
 They can handle both structured and unstructured data, and they ensure that the data is clean, reliable, and ready for analysis or application use.

-In addition to data transfer and transformation, some Data Pipelines also offer features like data validation, error handling, and scheduling.
+In addition to data transfer and transformation, some Data Pipelines also offer features like data validation, error handling, lineage tracking, and scheduling.
 They can help organizations manage their data more effectively, ensure data quality, and make data-driven decisions.

 To use a Data Pipeline, developers typically need to define the data sources, transformations, and destinations.
 Once defined, the Data Pipeline can automate the data flow process, ensuring that the data is always up-to-date and ready for use.